HEALTHCARE COST & UTILIZATION PROJECT

 • How are readmissions defined in the NRD?

 The NRD is designed to be flexible to various types of analyses of readmissions in the United States for all patients, regardless of the expected payer for the hospital stay.
 The NRD does not include any data elements that identify a readmission.
 Instead, the criteria to determine the relationship between multiple hospital admissions for an individual patient are left to the analyst using the NRD.
-Outcomes of interest include national readmission rates, reasons for returning to the hospital for care, and the hospital costs for discharges with and without readmissions.
+The NRD can be used to estimate national readmission rates, reasons for returning to the hospital for care, and the hospital costs for discharges with and without readmissions.

 • Can I conduct a multi-year analysis with the NRD?